Planning a road trip around Iceland? Well aren’t you in for a treat!

 - Kerið – a volcanic crater lake which was formed about 6,500 years ago!

-- Icelandic horses – there are many places to see these horses, some of which offer food for a small donation.
+There are many places to see Icelandic horses, some of which offer food for a small donation.
 They are one of the most purely bred horses in the world, and to ensure this is maintained, Icelandic law prevents horses from being imported, and exported animals aren’t allowed back in!

 If you’re looking for some hidden gems, check out this post!

-- Seljalandsfoss & Gljúfraúi – two waterfalls located within a five minute walk from each other.
-At the first, you can walk behind the waterfall, but be warned… you’ll get soaked, so bring a raincoat (though that goes without saying if you’re travelling to Iceland).
+Next, make your way to Seljalandsfoss & Gljúfraúi, two waterfalls located within a five minute walk from each other.
+At the first, you can walk behind the waterfall, but be warned: you’ll get soaked, so bring a raincoat (though that goes without saying if you’re travelling to Iceland).
 The second is partially hidden behind a large cliff, but can be accessed through a narrow crevice.
 Again, you’ll get wet!

-- Sólheimasandur plane crash wreckage – you used to be able to drive to this 1973 wreckage, but since local landowners banned access for vehicles, you now have to walk 4km from the road.
+If you think you’ll have time, stop at the Sólheimasandur plane crash wreckage.
+You used to be able to drive to this 1973 wreckage, but since local landowners banned access for vehicles, you now have to walk 4km from the road.
 Luckily all crew members survived the crash, and now it’s become a popular photography location for tourists!
 Here’s how you can find it.

-- Reynisfjara – make sure sure you don’t miss the sign leading to this incredible black sand beach with towering, balsalt sea columns!
+Follow onwards to Dyrholaey, where you’ll see an abundance of natural rock formations and bird life at this small peninsular!
+As you make your way to Vik, make sure you don’t miss the sign leading to Reynisfjara, an incredible black sand beach with towering, balsalt sea columns!
 There are signs here warning tourists of strong currents, so just be careful.

 Spend your night in… Vik / Kirkjubæjarklaustur